Jordan Stevens

 Stevens started his career at Forest Green Rovers in League Two in 2017 after coming through their academy, before signing for Leeds United in summer 2018.
-He made 6 first-team appearances whilst at Leeds, and also had loan spells at Swindon Town and Bradford City.
-He joined Barrow in August 2021.
+He made six first-team appearances whilst at Leeds, and also had loan spells at Swindon Town and Bradford City.
+He joined Barrow in August 2021 and then went on to sign a 15-month deal with Yeovil Town in March 2023.

 Career

 Forest Green Rovers

 Progressing through the ranks at Forest Green Rovers, Stevens signed his first professional contract on 11 September 2017.
 The following day, he made his debut as a substitute in a 1–0 defeat to Lincoln City.
 He made 15 appearances for Forest Green Rovers in all competitions scoring one goal against Cheltenham Town in the EFL Trophy on 3 October 2017.